-Following several years of locally led development, recommendations of NHS England and NHS Improvement and Royal Assent of the Health and Care Act (2022), 42 ICSs will be established across England on a statutory basis on 1 July 2022.
+Following several years of locally led development, recommendations of NHS England and passage of the Health and Care Act (2022), 42 ICSs were established across England on a statutory basis on 1 July 2022.

-- an Integrated Care Partnership (ICP) – a statutory committee jointly formed between the NHS Integrated Care Board and all upper-tier local authorities that fall within the ICS area.
+A statutory committee jointly formed between the NHS integrated care board and all upper-tier local authorities that fall within the ICS area.
 The ICP will bring together a broad alliance of partners concerned with improving the care, health and wellbeing of the population, with membership determined locally.
 The ICP is responsible for producing an integrated care strategy on how to meet the health and wellbeing needs of the population in the ICS area.

-- an Integrated Care Board (ICB) – a statutory NHS organisation responsible for developing a plan for meeting the health needs of the population, managing the NHS budget and arranging for the provision of health services in the ICS area.
-When ICBs are legally established, clinical commissioning groups (CCGs) will be abolished
+A statutory NHS organisation responsible for developing a plan for meeting the health needs of the population, managing the NHS budget and arranging for the provision of health services in the ICS area.
+The establishment of ICBs resulted in clinical commissioning groups (CCGs) being closed down.

 The purpose of ICSs is to bring partner organisations together to:

 - improve outcomes in population health and healthcare

 - tackle inequalities in outcomes, experience and access